Collagen is the most abundant protein in your body.

 More research is needed to determine if eating collagen-rich foods actually helps increase collagen in your body.
 There have not been any human studies on whether collagen-rich foods have the same benefits as supplements.

-The collagen in supplements has been hydrolyzed, or broken down, which is why it is thought to be absorbed more efficiently than the collagen in foods.
+The collagen in supplements has already been broken down, or hydrolyzed, which is why it is thought to be absorbed more efficiently than the collagen in foods.

 Summary Several foods contain collagen, including animal foods and bone broth.
-However, experts don’t currently know whether consuming collagen-rich foods increases the amount of collagen in your body.
+However, their absorption is not as efficient as that of hydrolyzed collagen.

-There are not currently many known risks to taking collagen supplements.
+Currently, there are not many known risks to taking collagen supplements.

 However, some supplements are made from common food allergens, such as fish, shellfish and eggs.
 People with allergies to these foods should avoid collagen supplements made with these ingredients to prevent allergic reactions.